tarwn/lessthandot-hugo/blogs/content/posts/2011-09-25-aggregates-with-multiple-tables.md

 FROM Sales.SalesOrderDetail D TABLESAMPLE (20 PERCENT)
 ```

 Now, suppose we need to get quantity ordered and quantity returned as well as line total for both quantity and returned grouped by Customer ID.
-Let&#8217;s write the most intuitive query:
+Let's write the most intuitive query:

 ```sql
 SELECT OH.CustomerID,